© 2026 St. Louis Public Radio

 Missouri Attorney General

-The now-settled civil lawsuit stemmed from an incident last February where the sheriff ordered a jail leader’s handcuffing for denying access to a detained woman who was sexually assaulted by a deputy.
+The now-settled civil lawsuit stemmed from an incident last February in which the sheriff ordered a jail official’s handcuffing for denying access to a detained woman who said she was sexually assaulted by a deputy.

-St. Louis has settled a civil lawsuit between Sheriff Alfred Montgomery and Tammy Ross, the city’s deputy jail commissioner.
+St. Louis has settled a civil lawsuit that Tammy Ross, the city’s deputy jail commissioner, filed against Sheriff Alfred Montgomery.

-The lawsuit stemmed from an incident last February when Montgomery ordered Ross, then-acting Jail Commissioner, handcuffing when his office tried to interview a detainee who’d accused a sheriff’s deputy of sexual assault.
+The lawsuit stemmed from a confrontation in February when Montgomery ordered Ross, then-acting jail commissioner, handcuffed when his office tried to interview a detainee who’d accused a sheriff’s deputy of sexual assault.

 Ross’ attorney, Joe Neill, confirmed the settlement but did not immediately disclose its details.
-The sheriff's office and the city did not immediately returned requests for comment.
+The sheriff's office did not immediately return requests for comment, and a spokesman for the city declined to comment.

-The February handcuffing landed Montgomery in hot water when the federal government charged him with a federal misdemeanor for allegedly violating Ross’ civil rights.
+The February handcuffing landed Montgomery in hot water when he was charged with a federal misdemeanor, accused of violating Ross’ civil rights.

-Montgomery allegedly used an undisclosed phone to retaliate against and tamper with federal witnesses — five times.
+Montgomery was accused of using an undisclosed phone to retaliate against and tamper with federal witnesses five times.
 A judge revoked Montgomery’s federal bail over those allegations, and he is in custody in an Illinois jail.

-The Missouri Attorney General cited the handcuffing incident as one reason why Montgomery should immediately be removed from office.
-The results of that week-long trial are in the hands of Circuit Judge Steven R. Ohmer.
+The Missouri attorney general cited the handcuffing confrontation as one reason Montgomery should immediately be removed from office.
+The case awaits a decision from Circuit Judge Steven R. Ohmer after a weeklong trial.

 Brian Munoz is the Visuals Editor at St. Louis Public Radio.